Work Requirement

 (Forest, Lincoln, Vilas, Wood counties)

-We can help you to report and verify your exemption claim but the FSET program cannot determine or approve an exemption for you.
+We can help you to report an exemption claim but the FSET program cannot determine or approve an exemption for you.

 Even if you meet an exemption, you can still volunteer to receive services in the FSET program.